Nick-Tallguy/Nick-Tallguy.github.io/_posts/0200-12-23-id-editor_es.md

 - Your mouse cursor will change into plus (+) sign.
 Try to trace a building using the imagery as a guide.
 - You will notice that the color of your shape will change depending on the attributes that you assign to it.
 ![image35][]
-- The tools that are available when you select a shape are similar to those when you click on a line.
+- The tools that are available when you select a shape and activate the context menu with the right mouse button are similar to those when you click on a line.

 Un "polígono" en el editor iD es en realidad una "vía cerrada" con etiquetas asociadas.

+### Drawing Multipolygons

+Sometimes you have to draw a polygon which does not only have an outer contour but also one or more inner contours.
+Just think of buildings with inner courtyards or lakes with islands. *Do not draw all these ways in one line* so that the inner contours suspend from the outer contour.
+Rather draw these contours separate, attach tags to the outer contour only, select all contours and hit **c** in order to combine them into what is called a multipolygon.

+![create multipolygon][]

+When you select any of the contours of the newly created multipolygon you can see on the left to which multipolygons it belongs

+![part of multipolygon][]

 Guardando sus cambios
 --------------------